 What is arthritis?

-Cartilage is a connective tissue found between bones in the joints, such as in the knees, hips and elbows.
+Arthritis is a progressive degenerative disease that affects the joints, leading to cartilage damage.
+Cartilage is a connective tissue found between bones in joints like the knees, hips, and elbows.

 What causes arthritis?

-Over time and with age, cartilage in the joints starts to wear down.
-The disruption of the surface of cartilage from wear and tear causes inflammation and swollen joints, resulting in pain and reduced mobility
+Over time and with age, the cartilage in your pet’s joints starts to wear down.
+This wear and tear cause inflammation and swollen joints, resulting in pain and reduced mobility.

 How can I tell if my pet has arthritis?